Dimensionality-induced dynamical phase transition in the large deviation of local time density for Brownian motion: Conclusions and Discussion

 In the context of Brownian motion, the recurrence-transience transition stands as a canonical example of a dimensionality-induced phase transition, wherein spatial dimension alone drives a qualitative shift in the system’s long-term dynamics \cite{klafter2011first}.
 Specifically, Brownian motion in one and two dimensions is recurrent: the particle returns to its starting point with probability one.
 In contrast, Brownian motion in three or higher dimensions is transient, with the particle having a probability less than one of revisiting its initial position.
 In the present work, we identify a new critical dimension, $d_c=4$ for the first-order DPT in the LDF of local time density, distinct from the critical dimension $d_c=2$ governing the recurrence-transience transition.
+Notably, the dimensionality-induced DPTs with temporal coexistence in our work shares qualitative similarities with critical behaviors in other stochastic systems.
+Specifically, it aligns with the dimension-dependent statistical transitions observed in the volume distribution of the Wiener sausage \cite{van2001moderate}, the number of distinct sites visited by random walkers \cite{phetpradap2011intersections}, and the area under a Bessel excursion \cite{kessler2014distribution}.
+These analogies highlight the importance of such a critical dimension in governing fluctuation phenomena across stochastic processes.

-The stochastic dynamics governing the radial component of high-dimensional Brownian motion is equivalent to diffusion within a logarithmic potential (i.e., the Bessel processes \cite{revuz2013continuous}).
+The stochastic dynamics governing the radial component of high-dimensional Brownian motion is equivalent to one-dimensional diffusion within a logarithmic potential (i.e., the Bessel processes \cite{revuz2013continuous}).
+It is worth emphasizing that all results derived in this work are not restricted to integer dimensions $d$; they remain valid for non-integer $d$ as well.
+This is primarily because the modified Bessel functions (appeared in our derivations) are well-defined for non-integer orders.
 This logarithmic potential manifests in real-world systems—for instance, as an entropic term in the free energy cost associated with unzipping DNA base pairs to form denaturation bubbles \cite{bar2007loop,fogedby2007dna}, and in modeling the momentum spreading of cold atoms confined in optical lattices \cite{kessler2010infinite,PhysRevX.4.021036,aghion2017large}.
-Consequently, observing the dynamic phase transitions (DPTs) described herein in actual low-dimensional systems is a promising task.
+Consequently, observing the DPTs described herein in actual low-dimensional systems is a promising task.

+We note that our framework for the local-time density could also be extended to noninteracting multiparticle systems, leveraging the dimensional equivalence principle: For $N$ independent Brownian particles in $d$ dimensions, the problem effectively maps to a single particle in $Nd$ dimensions—analogous to the decomposition of $d$-dimensional single-particle motion into noninteracting one-dimensional motions \cite{kanazawa2025universality}.
+Such an extension, mirroring the multiparticle DPT scenarios enabled by $Nd >4 $, represents a promising direction to explore collective local-time behaviors in high-dimensional many-body systems.

 A theoretical perspective is in order.
 Stochastic resetting describes a renewal process wherein dynamics are stochastically interrupted and subsequently restarted from the initial state.
 This topic has recently received considerable attention in both theoretical \cite{evans2020stochastic,evans2014diffusion,ray2020diffusion} and experimental \cite{tal2020experimental,faisant2021optimal} investigations.
 In high-dimensional spaces, however, several open questions remain: whether DPTs under stochastic resetting—acting on partial or all dimensions—can occur, and if they do, whether the critical dimension would be altered.